 - My School Bucks

 - Child Nutrition Equal Opportunity Discrimination Statement

 Any student in Gulf Shores City School System is eligible to apply for free or reduced price meal benefits.
-A family application is available online each school year AFTER JULY 1st.
+A family application will be available online each school year.
 Applications are also available in the front office of each school.
 The application needs to be COMPLETED ENTIRELY and returned to your child’s school registrar or Child Nutrition Manager.
 The completed application may also be returned to the Gulf Shores City Schools central office.